wulffern/aic2023/lectures/l09_osc.md

 <!--pan_doc:

-One way to change the oscilaltion frequency is to change the VDD of the ring oscillator.
+One way to change the oscillation frequency is to change the VDD of the ring oscillator.
 Based on the delay of a single inverter we can make an estimate of the oscillator gain.
 How large change in frequency do we get for a change in VDD.